 |Seven Mile Bridge with a piece missing!
 Oh snap!|

-But thanks to some really nice folks who uploaded videos of their drives on the Overseas Highway on YouTube, I felt better.
+But, thanks to some really nice folks who uploaded videos of their drives over the Overseas Highway on YouTube, I felt better.
 Sometimes I do a little too much research and terrify myself.
 It is always good to be prepared but it's also good to not destroy your dreams over the 8 million, out of this world, worst case scenarios that most likely will not happen.
 Seriously, I can literally go from Samuel L. Jackson bad ass muther f@cker to a scared little candy ass in like 0.0001 seconds.
 And the pep talks I give myself.....

 It's like that come to the dark side Kermit the Frog meme.